Matchstic/SmartwatchMockup/README.md

 To test code before running it on real hardware, I have stubbed libraries that will be utilised in the final real product such that they run on macOS.
 As a result, I can write code for the smartwatch on top of an "emulated" Arduino, greatly increasing the pace of development.

+The mockup is currently interactable, with 3 buttons defined for use, mapped to number keys:
+- 3 is the "action" button.
+  - Press once to select an item, or move to the menu from the watchface.
+  - Hold for a short duration to return to the watchface.
+- 5 is mapped to move up.
+- 6 is mapped to move down.

 ## Underlying principles

 This project is wholly written in <code>C++</code>.